pdm-project/pdm-backend/docs/build_config.md

 ### Include or exclude files

-By default, python files under the project root will be included only when there is no package found.
+By default, Python files under the project root will be included only when there is no package found.
 You can change this by specifying the `includes` and `excludes` settings.

 ```toml